eembees/eembees.github.io/content/_index.md

 I come from Trondheim, Norway, and currently live in Copenhagen.
 I've also lived in Houston and Beijing for shorter periods of time.

 In my spare time, I like to climb, run, contribute to local organizations, and write.
+In general, I will say [yes more than no](./yep).

 For more, see my [About](./about.md).